roboton/covid-compare/README.md

 The analysis, code, data, and contact are all in the links above.
 Please feel free to get in touch.

-Data comes from the [JHU CSSE](https://coronavirus.jhu.edu/map.html) group who is amazing for making this available.
+Data comes from [JHU CSSE](https://coronavirus.jhu.edu/map.html) and the [Covid Tracking Project](https://covidtracking.com/) who are amazing for making this available.